 Chief Executive Officer - Paul Lincoln

 He is a member of numerous Government and scientific expert public health advisory groups.
+He is the chair governing NICE's standing Advisory Committees on Public Health.
 He was a Director at the Health Education Authority and has worked in public health in the NHS and been an educational adviser, teacher and researcher.

-He was awarded an OBE in the 2008 New Year honours list for services to healthcare and is a fellow of the Faculty of Public Health and honorary member of the Royal College of Physicians and the Association of Directors of Public Health and a professorial Fellow to the Royal Society of Public Health.
+He was awarded an OBE in the 2008 New Year honours list for services to healthcare and is a honorary member of the Royal College of Physicians and the Association of Directors of Public Health and a Professorial Fellow to the Royal Society of Public Health.

 Jane Landon - Deputy Chief Executive Officer

 Jane is director of policy, responsible for managing the UKHF’s portfolio of policy research and advocacy and a small team of policy researchers.
 Her professional areas of interest are food policy and food marketing, tobacco control, alcohol harm reduction and public health advocacy.
 Previously, she was a communications consultant to the former Health Education Authority and director of a public relations company specialising in media and public affairs for scientific research organisations and medical charities.
 Jane holds an honours degree in English Literature and Language (York) and has trained in public health and public affairs.

 She is a visiting research fellow at Curtin University, Western Australia, a Fellow of the Faculty of Public Health (UK) and is chair of the Food Commission Research Charity.

 Hannah Graff - Senior Policy Researcher